Luyao-Xu/Online-Market-Project/README.md

 ## Installation

 ### 1. Backend Setup
-cd backend
+  1. cd backend
-npm install
+  2. npm install
-npm start
+  3 .npm start

 ### 2. Frontend Setup
-cd frontend
+  1. cd frontend
-npm install
+  2. npm install
-npm start
+  3. npm start

 ## Running the Application
 After both the backend and frontend servers are running, access the application in your browser at: http://localhost:4200